Master of Predictive Analytics

 The Master of Predictive Analytics (MPA) addresses the growing demand of data analysts/scientists that have the right blend of technical and analytical skills to meet the challenge of big data analytics.

-Currently the only Master's course in Australia in Predictive Analytics, the curriculum emphasises the integration of technical and business skills.
-It introduces advanced skills in data management, data mining, data visualisation, decision methods and predictive analytics with a focus on their applications to different disciplines, such as engineering, management, business and finance.
+Our MPA course is currently the only Master's course in Australia in Predictive Analytics.
+The curriculum emphasises the integration of technical and business skills.
+It introduces advanced skills in data management, mining and visualisation, decision methods and predictive analytics with a focus on their applications to different disciplines, such as engineering, management, business and finance.

-It is a truly multi-disciplinary degree, in which students can choose from 3 streams to learn about specific application domains.
+It is a multidisciplinary degree, in which students can choose from three streams to learn about specific application domains.
 They will also have opportunities to work on projects from various industries and organisations, or on analytical problems through industry sponsored projects, Innovation Central Perth, the Curtin Institution for Computation, or others.

 Resource Operations Engineering (Science & Engineering)